thomaslabar/mutsupply_simulations/README.md

 ## Description

-This project contains code to simulate the evolution of asexual populations adapting to a novel environment with an exponential distribution of beneficial fitness effects.
+This project contains code to simulate the evolution of asexual populations adapting to a novel environment with an exponential distribution of beneficial fitness effects (no neutral or deleterious mutations).
 It was designed to simulate an evolutionary repair experiment (cells adapting in response to a genetic perturbation) with two population size treatments.
 A genetic perturbation is simulated by givning the ancestor genotype of the experiment a fitness below 1.0 (default ancestral fitness is 0.85).